zero64801/koboldcpp-rocm/README.md

 ## Windows Usage
 - **[Download the latest .exe release here](https://github.com/YellowRoseCx/koboldcpp-rocm/releases/latest)** or clone the git repo.
-- Windows binaries are provided in the form of **koboldcpp.exe**, which is a pyinstaller wrapper for a few **.dll** files and **koboldcpp.py**.
+- Windows binaries are provided in the form of **koboldcpp_rocm.exe**, which is a pyinstaller wrapper for a few **.dll** files and **koboldcpp.py**.
 You can also rebuild it yourself with the provided makefiles and scripts.
 - Weights are not included, you can use the official llama.cpp `quantize.exe` to generate them from your official weight files (or download them from other places such as [TheBloke's Huggingface](https://huggingface.co/TheBloke).
-- To run, simply execute **koboldcpp.exe**.
+- To run, simply execute **koboldcpp_rocm.exe**.
 - Launching with no command line arguments displays a GUI containing a subset of configurable settings.
 Generally you dont have to change much besides the `Presets` and `GPU Layers`.
 Read the `--help` for more info about each settings.
 - By default, you can connect to http://localhost:5001
 - You can also run it using the command line.
 For info, please check `koboldcpp.exe --help` or `python koboldcpp.py --help`

-- **(Nvidia Only) GPU Acceleration**: If you're on Windows with an Nvidia GPU you can get CUDA support out of the box using the `--usecublas` flag, make sure you select the correct .exe with CUDA support.
+- **AMD GPU Acceleration**: If you're on Windows with an AMD GPU you can get CUDA/ROCm HIPblas support out of the box using the `--usecublas` flag.
-- **Any GPU Acceleration**: As a slightly slower alternative, try CLBlast with `--useclblast` flags for a slightly slower but more GPU compatible speedup.
 - **GPU Layer Offloading**: Want even more speedup?
 Combine one of the above GPU flags with `--gpulayers` to offload entire layers to the GPU! **Much faster, but uses more VRAM**.
 Experiment to determine number of layers to offload, and reduce by a few if you run out of memory.
 - **Increasing Context Size**: Try `--contextsize 4096` to 2x your context size! without much perplexity gain.
 Note that you'll have to increase the max context in the Kobold Lite UI as well (click and edit the number text field).
 - If you are having crashes or issues, you can try turning off BLAS with the `--noblas` flag.
 You can also try running in a non-avx2 compatibility mode with `--noavx2`.
 Lastly, you can try turning off mmap with `--nommap`.